-- 2.1 This policy is based on the ICBs Statement of Principles for Commissioning of Healthcare (version in force on the date on which this policy is adopted). - 2.2 This policy does not replace the standard care pathway for the management of facial palsy, including referrals by general practitioners to secondary care.
-The policy covers physical therapy rehabilitation services for damage to the facial nerve and is intended to be used by secondary care clinicians to identify patients who may benefit from rehabilitation.
+- 2.1 This policy covers physical therapy rehabilitation services for damage to the facial nerve.
 Rehabilitation aims to improve muscle and nerve function through a range of interventions including:

 - Facial exercises

 - Biofeedback

 - Massage and myofascial release

 - Electrical stimulation

 - Acupuncture

-The seventh cranial (facial) nerve is largely motor in function, controlling the movement of facial muscles.
-There are also some special sensory functions including fibres which control salivation and the conveyance of taste from the anterior two thirds of the tongue.
+The seventh cranial (facial) nerve is largely motor in function, controlling the movement of facial muscles1.
+There are also some special sensory functions including fibres which control salivation and the conveyance of taste from the anterior two thirds of the tongue1.

-Facial nerve palsy refers to partial or complete weakness of the facial muscles arising from temporary or permanent damage to the facial nerve.
-This damage can prevent the facial muscles from receiving the necessary impulses to function correctly and result in paralysis.
-The degree of paralysis varies according to the extent of the damage to the facial nerve; ranging from partial to complete paralysis, typically occurring unilaterally but in some rare cases occurring bilaterally.
+Facial nerve palsy refers to partial or complete weakness of the facial muscles arising from temporary or permanent damage to the facial nerve1.
+This damage can prevent the facial muscles from receiving the necessary impulses to function correctly and result in paralysis1.
+The degree of paralysis varies according to the extent of the damage to the facial nerve; ranging from partial to complete paralysis, typically occurring unilaterally but in some rare cases occurring bilaterally1.
 In addition to paralysis, patients may also experience hemi-facial spasm, contracture or synkinesis, reduced production of saliva and tears and inability to close the eye.
 The loss of function and aesthetic changes can result in both physical and mental health issues.
-Physical health issues arising from the damage to the facial nerve may include difficulty blinking and eye closure (leading to increased risk of damage to the eye), difficulty eating and swallowing, and dysarthia.
-Further details of damage to the facial nerve are included in Appendix 1, which also describes the House Brackmann scale that is used for grading the severity of facial nerve palsy.
+Physical health issues arising from the damage to the facial nerve may include difficulty blinking and eye closure (leading to increased risk of damage to the eye), difficulty eating and swallowing, and dysarthia1.
+Further details of damage to the facial nerve are included in Appendix 1, which also describes the House Brackmann scale that is used for grading the severity of facial nerve palsy2.

-The most common cause of facial nerve palsy is Bell's palsy, which accounts for around 75% of all cases of facial nerve palsy.
-The causes of Bell's palsy are not fully understood, although there is increasing evidence suggesting that the main cause of Bell's palsy is reactivation of latent herpes simplex virus 1 in the cranial nerve ganglia.
-Incidence of Bell's palsy varies and is estimated to be between 11.5-40.2 cases per 100,000 population.
-There are peaks of incidence in the 30-50 years and the 60-70 years age group, with pregnant women and people with diabetes mellitus also more likely to be affected.
-Although the majority of patients will recover without treatment, around 23% of people will be left with moderate to severe symptoms.
-Other diagnoses of facial nerve palsy depend on the identification of an attributed cause and are rare.
-These include trauma, iatrogenic injuries during surgical procedures, tumours (most commonly acoustic neuroma, facial neuroma and tumours of the parotid gland) and inflammatory causes such as Ramsay Hunt syndrome and Lyme's disease.
+The most common cause of facial nerve palsy is Bell's palsy, which accounts for around 75% of all cases of facial nerve palsy3.
+The causes of Bell's palsy are not fully understood, although there is increasing evidence suggesting that the main cause of Bell's palsy is reactivation of latent herpes simplex virus 1 in the cranial nerve ganglia4.
+Incidence of Bell's palsy varies and is estimated to be between 11.5-40.2 cases per 100,000 population4.
+There are peaks of incidence in the 30-50 years and the 60-70 years age group, with pregnant women and people with diabetes mellitus also more likely to be affected^{4,5}.
+Although the majority of patients will recover without treatment, around 23% of people will be left with moderate to severe symptoms2.
+Other diagnoses of facial nerve palsy depend on the identification of an attributed cause and are rare5.
+These include trauma, iatrogenic injuries during surgical procedures, tumours (most commonly acoustic neuroma, facial neuroma and tumours of the parotid gland) and inflammatory causes such as Ramsay Hunt syndrome and Lyme's disease^{3,5}.

-- 2.3 The scope of this policy includes requests for physical therapy rehabilitation services following damage to the facial nerve resulting in a loss of function. - 2.4 The scope of this policy does not include purely cosmetic rehabilitation.
-The policy also does not include rehabilitation from facial nerve paralysis resulting from a complete transection of the facial nerve. - 2.5 The ICB recognises that a patient may have certain features, such as - Having experienced damage to the facial nerve - Wishing to have NHS funded physical therapy to improve and restore function of the facial nerve and muscles - Have been advised that they are clinically suitable for physical therapy, and - Be distressed by the facial nerve damage and by the fact that they may not meet the criteria specified in this commissioning policy.
+- 2.2 The scope of this policy includes requests for physical therapy rehabilitation services following damage to the facial nerve resulting in a loss of function. - 2.3 The scope of this policy does not include purely cosmetic rehabilitation.
+The policy also does not include rehabilitation from facial nerve paralysis resulting from a complete transection of the facial nerve. - 2.4 The CCG recognises that a patient may have certain features, such as - Having experienced damage to the facial nerve; - Wishing to have NHS funded physical therapy to improve and restore function of the facial nerve and muscles; - Have been advised that they are clinically suitable for physical therapy, and - Be distressed by the facial nerve damage and by the fact that they may not meet the criteria specified in this commissioning policy.